 We rely on passionate people in our communities to help rid kea of the lead threat.
 If you would like to join this drive to make our environment lead-free for kea, please contact us!

-Our project partners include sponsors/donors, veterinary support, wildlife parks for rehabilitation and the many volunteers transporting sick kea for treatment.
+Our project partners include sponsors/donors, veterinary support, wildlife parks for rehabilitation, de-leading volunteers and the many volunteers transporting sick kea for treatment.
 To date these include the following:

 Sponsors/Donors (over $1,000):